-The University of Waterloo is committed to achieving barrier-free accessibility for persons with disabilities studying, visiting, and working at Waterloo.
-This page is devoted to connecting Waterloo instructors with practical resources for implementing accessible practices in teaching.
+The University of Waterloo is committed to achieving barrier-free accessibility for persons with disabilities studying, visiting, or working at Waterloo.
+This document is devoted to connecting Waterloo instructors with practical resources for implementing accessible practices in teaching.
 Accessible course design, teaching practices, and learning resources can help you meet the needs of the greatest number of learners.

 Why accessibility in teaching matters